yogsototh/Scratch/multi/blog/programming-language-experience.md

 fr: Hors, pour certaines application, l'alphabet doit être gigantesque.
 fr:
 fr: En conclusion je dirai que C++ est un très bon langage si vous vous fixez à l'avance un sous ensemble de ses fonctionnalités.
-en: Industry wanted an Object Oriented Language without loosing all their old C code.
+en: Industry wanted an Object Oriented Language without losing all their old C code.
 en: Solution, keep C and add an Object layer on it.
-en: The main concern about C++ is it do too many things.
+en: My main concern about C++ is: it do too many things.
-en: I particularly appreciated multiple inheritance and templates.
+en: I appreciated multiple inheritance and templates.
 en: In reality I liked a lot C++ while I was working alone.
 en: I used it to write `DEES` my main thesis software.
 en: My only concern was about a lack in the STL.